 A psychological impairment such as a learning disability may be considered a disability

 A chronic health impairment such as epilepsy, diabetes, arthritis, cancer, heart issues, and AIDS may also be considered a disability

-If a manager is approached by an employee requesting an accommodation or by an employee who believes that he or she has been unlawfully discriminated against because of a disability, the manager should contact the Equal Employment Opportunity and Employee Relations Office (EEO/ER) as soon as possible.
-A manager should also contact EEO/ER if the manager knows or has reason to know that an employee is experiencing workplace problems because of a disability.
+If a manager is approached by an employee requesting an accommodation or by an employee who believes that he or she has been unlawfully discriminated against because of a disability, the manager should contact the Equal Employment Opportunity and Access Office (EEO/A) as soon as possible.
+A manager should also contact EEO/A if the manager knows or has reason to know that an employee is experiencing workplace problems because of a disability.

 An employee is responsible for requesting an accommodation for his or her physical or mental disability, if that disability impacts the employee at work.
-Employees should request an accommodation through the EEO/ER office.
-An employee must participate in the “interactive process” with EEO/ER in order to obtain an accommodation.
+Employees should request an accommodation through the EEO/A office.
+An employee must participate in the “interactive process” with EEO/A in order to obtain an accommodation.

 In accordance with the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) and similar provisions of the District of Columbia Human Rights Act, once an employee requests an accommodation, the university will promptly determine whether the employee is a qualified individual with a disability and whether a reasonable accommodation exists that would allow the employee to perform the essential functions of the job without imposing an undue hardship on the university.

 The university expects all employees to treat each other with fairness and respect.
 Harassment occurs when employees are treated in a hostile, or offensive way.
 This behavior is not acceptable under any circumstance.
 Harassment based upon race, religion, color, gender, sexual orientation, age, national origin, disability, or as otherwise stated under Federal, District of Columbia, state or local law, is also strictly prohibited and will not be tolerated.